Skip to searchSkip to main content

 NexaByte Software Solutions

-NexaByte Software Solutions, a mobile app development company based in Amman, had no shortage of demand.
-They were building applications for a growing client base across the GCC, and new opportunities were coming in regularly.
-But internally, the business was under strain.
+NexaByte Software Solutions, a mobile app development company based in Amman, was seeing strong demand from clients across the GCC.
+However, internally, the business was under strain.

 Read the Case Study